The Real Role of Tests in Your College Application

 What Are College Admission Tests?

-You may know college admission tests by name — the SAT, SAT Subject Tests and the ACT.
-These tests, also called college entrance exams, are designed to measure students’ skills and help colleges evaluate how ready students are for college-level work.
+You may know college admission tests by name─the SAT and ACT.
+These tests are designed to help colleges evaluate how ready students are for college-level work.

 How Do Colleges Use Test Scores?

 Admission tests apply a common standard to everyone, helping colleges evaluate and compare the preparation of students who go to different high schools.
 New test-optional policies are changing how colleges use test scores in application decisions.

 Some schools are test blind.
 That means that college admission tests don't impact the admissions decision in any way.
 Even if submitted, they aren't considered.